Strategy

 Two rules matter most.

 First, separate brand and non-brand demand.
-Branded Google Search often captures people who discovered the brand elsewhere.
-It should not be allowed to make the whole account look more efficient than it is.
+Branded Search may capture people who discovered the label elsewhere, so blended reporting can make acquisition look more efficient than it is.
+Test whether brand ads add incremental sales instead of assuming they always do.

 Second, report value net of returns where possible.
 If a campaign scales products with high return rates, gross ROAS will overstate the real result.
-In Google Ads, returns and value adjustments can support better value-based bidding.
-In Meta and TikTok, reporting should still reconcile to ecommerce and finance data.
+A useful commercial view is: net sales minus product cost, fulfilment, payment fees, return costs, discounts and media spend.
+Upload corrected conversion values where the platform and implementation support it, and always reconcile advertising reports with ecommerce and finance data.

 Common launch plans